 Internship applicants are requested to send their applications to email@example.com with a copy to firstname.lastname@example.org or email@example.com and attach:

 - A comprehensive CV (indicating your current CGPA) and a cover letter.

 - Copy of the latest Degree or equivalent (in case of Pre-Law School/NYSC) or any evidence showing completion of Bachelor of Laws (LL.B) programme.

-- Soft copy of recent passport photograph of the applicant must be sent via Whatsapp number +234 8033852360, contemporaneously with applications e-mailed to email@example.com or firstname.lastname@example.org or email@example.com.
+- Soft copy of recent, professional passport photograph of the applicant must be sent via Whatsapp number +234 8033852360, contemporaneously with applications e-mailed to email@example.com with a copy to firstname.lastname@example.org or email@example.com.
 Note that only passports taken within the past 6 months, showing current appearance (which must be formal and professional) must be sent.

 The applicants are usually contacted in less than 24 hours.
 Please note that only complete applications will be processed.